-&lt;sup>4 The ability of subjects to infer the gradient geometric position of an object relative to a ground was used in Emmorey and Herzig 2003 to investigate the iconic uses of classifiers in ASL.
+6 The ability of subjects to infer the gradient geometric position of an object relative to a ground was used in Emmorey and Herzig 2003 to investigate the iconic uses of classifiers in ASL.

-&lt;sup>5 Interestingly, when CROSS-rep3 appears under negation, as in (i)a, we might well get the inference that the speaker didn't see any crosses (rather than: the speaker didn't see more than one cross); this is also the behavior displayed by existential plurals in English.
-But the judgments arguably change when CROSS-rep3 is replaced with CROSS-rep6, as in (i)b: we arguably obtain an inference that the speaker didn't see a lot of crosses but still saw some crosses.
-This would be expected if CROSS-rep3 is evoked as an alternative by CROSS-rep6, which is a strictly more complex gesture.
-But one would still need to explain why (i)a doesn't evoke the alternative I didn't see CROSS, which should trigger the implicature that the speaker did see one cross.
+7 Interestingly, when CROSS-rep3 appears under negation, as in (i)a, we might well get the inference that the speaker didn't see any crosses (rather than: the speaker didn't see more than one cross); this is also the behavior displayed by existential plurals in English.
+But the judgments arguably change when CROSS-rep3 is replaced with CROSS-rep6, as in (i)b: we arguably obtain an inference that the speaker didn't see a lot of crosses but still

-representation to be accurate, it must presumably depict all the relevant elements, and thus a dynamic iconic representation can be taken to include the end of the action it depicts.
+A different paradigm is displayed in (6).
+We believe the facts in (6)a' are complex, possibly with two readings: you shouldn't turn the wheel at all, or you shouldn't turn the wheel just a bit (i.e. as I am showing you).
+If the second reading exists, it need not be very surprising: for an iconic representation to be accurate, it must presumably depict all the relevant elements, and thus a dynamic iconic representation can be taken to include the end of the action it depicts.
 This entails that gestures could easily have exhaustive readings by virtue of their iconic semantics.
 If so, the exhaustive reading we obtain in (6)a might not be due to a scalar implicature but just to the iconic semantics of the construction.